IvanGonzalez05/Guess-the-Number/README.md

 You can start playing by clicking the following link: https://ivangonzalez05.github.io/Guess-the-Number/

+## The Objective
+The purpose of this project was to practice Javascript and interact a little bit with the DOM (That's why is not responsive).

 ## Acknowledgments
 Thanks to Jonas, who gave me the challenge and also the UI for the project.
 This project is part of his Udemy Course on Javascript